-In 1993 when Gatorade was launched in Australia it was supported by one of the most memorable TV campaigns of all time, "Be Like Mike".
-The catchy jingle and inspirational images of Jordan, helped to catapult the brand to clear market leadership within 4 weeks following the launch.
+The launch of Gatorade in Australia was supported by one of the most memorable TV campaigns of all time, "Be Like Mike".
+The catchy jingle and inspirational images of Jordan, helped to catapult the brand to clear market leadership within four weeks following the launch.
 Indeed the endorsement of Gatorade by Michael Jordan, the world's highest profile and best loved athlete, has taken the brand to new heights and ensured immediate high level awareness for the brand following each new market entry.

-The phrase 'scientifically developed, athletically proven', is true of Gatorade and is why the brand's
+The phrase 'scientifically developed, athletically proven', is true of Gatorade and is why the brand's distinctive orange cooler bins and green cups can be seen on the sidelines of the world's top sports teams and competitions.